rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

 Use the top section to:

 1. Name and define the disk group.
-2. Select the pool that it resides on.
+2. Select the pool that it resides on (only appears for virtual and read cache disk groups).
 3. Choose its data protection (RAID) level.

 Use the middle section to:

 1. Review the Disk Selection summary.
 2. Verify that the *Complete* check box is green to indicate the minimum number of required disks to create the group have been selected.
       - Note: For dedicated spares, the check box is always green.

 The bottom section lists the disks that are located within each enclosure in your system.
 Add disks to the disk group by doing one of the following: